 Parking in each area…

-Landguard Point parking is free.
-There are no signs preventing overnight camping and this area is listed on Search for Sites.
+We haven’t seen any signs preventing overnight camping and this area is actually listed on Search for Sites.
 However, we’d advise you to stay away from the ‘Viewing Area’ close to the ships at night as it’s a meeting place for boy-racers, especially at weekends.

 The town centre car parks are all ‘Pay and Display’ and have no height barriers and usually have plenty of spaces.
 Both the main ones have public toilets.